Basic information about images

 Some like chocolate, some like strawberry.
 This is the choice for those that

-don't want to use CentOS.
+do not want to use CentOS.
 Note that Ubuntu-18.04 is that one image that

-ubuntu as default username instance of
+ubuntu as the default username instead of

 cloud-user, since it was the